Selection mechanisms in front invasion: Linear marginal stability

 \end{lemma} For parabolic PDEs the dispersion relation will be a polynomial in the variables $\lambda$ and $\nu$ and so computing double roots, at least numerically, is straightforward.
 The pinching condition is more difficult to verify; see \S\ref{s:practical_linearspreading} below.

-We emphasize that marginally stable pinched double roots provide a necessary but not sufficient condition for the accurate measure of linear spreading speeds associated to (\ref{e:lin}).
-A simple obstruction to sufficiency can be observed in a system of two uncoupled equations.
-Any pinched double root coming from the interaction of the two equations will clearly not lead to a singularity of $G_\lambda(x-y)$ and the linear spreading speed defined in Def.~\ref{lem:lssfromPDR} will possibly over-estimate the observed linear invasion speed in (\ref{e:lin}); see~\cite{HolzerScheelPointwiseGrowth} for more details and~\cite{HS2012} for an example in a Lotka-Volterra system.
+We emphasize that marginally stable pinched double roots may overestimate the spreading speed since, as indicated in Lem.~\ref{lem:lssfromPDR}, they may not induce pointwise growth.
+A simple example occurs in a system of two uncoupled equations and is discussed in \eqref{e:cgl12lin}; see~\cite{HolzerScheelPointwiseGrowth} for more details and~\cite{HS2012} for an example in a Lotka-Volterra system.